YuxingLiu/CarND-Vehicle-Detection/README.md

 * Estimate a bounding box for vehicles detected.

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/513/view) individually and describe how I addressed each point in my implementation.

+[//]: # (Image References)

+[image1]: ./output_images/example_car_noncar.png "Camera Calibration"

+---

+## Train a Vechile Classifier

+### Dataset Summary

+The code for this step is in the notebook [`Load and Save Data.ipynb`](https://github.com/YuxingLiu/CarND-Vehicle-Detection/blob/master/Load%20and%20Save%20Data.ipynb).

+For this project, a labeled dataset of 8792 [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles_smallset.zip) and 8968 [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples are used to train the classifier.
+These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the [project video](https://github.com/YuxingLiu/CarND-Vehicle-Detection/blob/master/project_video.mp4) itself.
+Here are several sample images in the vehicle and non-vehicle classes:

+![alt text][image1]